hereon-GEMS/pydidas/versions/dev/_sources/manuals/cmdline_global/cmd_diffraction_exp_context.rst.txt

 Introduction
 ------------

 The :py:class:`DiffractionExperimentContext
-<pydidas.contexts.diff_exp.diff_exp.DiffractionExperimentContext>`
+<pydidas.contexts.diff_exp.diff_exp.DiffractionExperimentContext>` is the
-is the pydidas Singleton instance of the :py:class:`DiffractionExperiment
+pydidas Singleton instance of the :py:class:`DiffractionExperiment
-<pydidas.contexts.diff_exp.DiffractionExperiment>`
+<pydidas.contexts.diff_exp.DiffractionExperiment>` class.
+It is used for storing
-class.
-It is used for storing and accessing global information about the experimental setup.
-Stored information include
+and accessing global information about the experimental setup.
+Stored information includes

 - X-ray energy
 - detector model (pixel numbers and sizes)
 - detector geometry.

-All objects are stored as :py:class:`Parameters <pydidas.core.Parameter>` and can be accesses as described in the basic tutorial.
+All objects are stored as :py:class:`Parameters <pydidas.core.Parameter>` and can be accessed as described in the basic tutorial.
 A full list of Parameters is given in :ref:`Full list of Parameters for DiffractionExperimentContext
-<diffraction_exp_context_parameters>`\ .
+<diffraction_exp_context_parameters>`.

 Its instance can be obtained by running the following code: